lhcb/glossary/glossary/T.md

 ## TELL40 {#TELL40}

-Readout Boards in Upgrade 1 based on the Advanced Telecommunication Computer Architecture (ATCA) technology.
+«Readout Boards:ReadoutBoard» in Upgrade 1 based on the Advanced Telecommunication Computer Architecture (ATCA) technology.
 TELL40 operates at 40MHz and replaces the previous system TELL1.

 ## TFC: Timing and Fast Control system {#TFC}